I S H T A MALA इष्ट माला

 A P r a c t i c e f o r L i f e

-Tantra: Using the apparent ‘limitation’ to free us of limitation we realise there was never any limitation
+Tantra: Using the apparent ‘limitation’ to free us of limitation we realise there is never any limitation

-Success in yoga comes in simply finding out that you already are the destination and that Yoga, or completeness has always been your true nature.
+Success in yoga comes simply by finding out that you already are the destination and that Yoga, completeness is always your true nature.

 ISHTA-Mala इष्ट माला | A Practice for Life

-Acknowledging the timeless principles of yogabhyasa of the Tamil siddhas, known as Kaya Kalpam, ISHTA-Mala इष्ट माला keeps the nadhis (rivers of energy in the body) flowing.
-By eliminating ama आम, toxicity, the raw materials of the body can be converted into Ojas the natural juice or sap of the body responsible for our immune system.
-Flowing through all 72,000 nadhis Ojas reboots and replenishes the whole body with full dynamic life force.
+Adhering to the principles of yogabhyasa of the Tamil siddhas, ISHTA-Mala इष्ट माला opens the flows – the nadhis, – of energy and keeps purifying the nadhis opening them up wide.
+By eliminating ama आम, toxicity, ISHTA-Mala इष्ट माला helps the yogi manage and maintain Ojas, the natural juice or sap of the body responsible for our immune system.
+Once the ojas starts to flow properly through all the 72,000 nadhis, feeling reborn, Ojas reboots and pranashakti replenishes the whole body filling it with pure dynamic life force.

 S I D D H A N T A The End of Yoga